Start: N 59°06.494' E 017°22.751'. Parking.

 This is an area of great natural beauty.
 Lakes, bogs and mountains dominate.
 Until recently there were no roads here.
 In summer the crofters’ cattle grazed here.
 It was only in winter that farmers could go across frozen lakes and swamps to collect their timber from the common.
 When the ironworks flourished in the early 19th century, big areas of forest was cut down for charcoal production.

 At Lake Djupsjön and the Fräkensjöberget plateau, you find a shelter and fireplaces.
-At Lake Djupsjön, section 13:1 connects from Gnesta, 14 kilometres away.
-At Fräkensjöberget you can follow OK Klemmingens white-marked trail down to the main road, south of Dillbokvarn.
+At Lake Djupsjön, section 13:1 connects from Gnesta, 13,5 kilometres away.
+At Fräkensjöberget you can follow OK Klemmingens (orienteering club) white-marked trail down to the main road, south of Dillbokvarn.
 Along the main section – take a look at Lugnet, the ruins of a poor-house, east of Lake Stora Kvarnsjön.
 The local history society has put up information signs.